 Poverty rate has dropped by millions also.

-Those are millions of our fellow citizens, their lives, their families, people they love now doing better.
+Those are millions of our fellow citizens, their lives, their families, people they love, now doing better.

 The world is safer.

-Our military's being rebuilt.
+Our military is being rebuilt.

 And the wall, this $3 billion that has already been spent that is now being used to build the wall.

-Yeah, I want the other 22 million.
+Yeah, I want the other $22 million, $22 billion, sorry.

-Billion, trillion, million, what's the difference, right?
+What's the difference, right?

 It's Washington.